Hope-Liang/ID2223Lab2/README.md

 ## Training Pipeline

-In the [training pipeline](https://github.com/Hope-Liang/ID2223Lab2/blob/main/whisper_training_pipeline.ipynb), we utilized free GPU on Colab and downloaded the data from KTH OneDrive with wget command.
+In the [whisper_training_pipeline.ipynb](https://github.com/Hope-Liang/ID2223Lab2/blob/main/whisper_training_pipeline.ipynb) downloaded from Colab, we utilized free GPU on Colab and downloaded the data from KTH OneDrive with wget command.
 The data is downloaded and unzipped to Colab local environment, and then read by DatasetDict.load_from_disk function.

 The data is then processed to replace padded labels with -100 to ignore the loss correctly.
 Evaluation metric is configured as word error rate (WER) and the pretrained "whisper-small" model is loaded.
 Our model saves checkpoints to Google Drive (in this case we also have to set `push_to_hub=False`).
 We trained for 4000 steps and saves the checkpoints every 1000 steps.
 After the training completes, which took roughly 8 hours in total, we reached a WER of 19.89%.